sapegin/washingcode-book/manuscript/book.md

 puppy.age = 10;
 ```

-Here we’re _mutating_ the original _puppy_ object by changing its `age` property.
-This is often problematic.
+Here we’re _mutating_ the original `puppy` object by changing its `age` property.

+Mutations are often problematic.
 Consider this function:

 ```js
 function printSortedArray(array) {